hyosung11/Launch-School/journal.md

 20:39 Working on Strings.
 It's fun.
 I can do this.

 21:35 Finished Strings while watching the Olympics.
 Not great.
 Lack focus.
 Need to work on Capitalized Words tomorrow.

+## 20210803 화요일

+06:48 I can't decide what I want to do first this morning after meditation and a morning page in my journal.

+07:10 Worked on capitalize words and making mistakes that I learn from, like forgetting to call the method `.toUpperCase` by forgetting the parentheses.